BitBoxSwiss/mcu/README.md

     docker build --tag shift/mcu-base -f Dockerfile.dev .

-To build and run the full set of tests:
+To build and run the full set of tests with both gcc and clang:

-    docker build --tag shift/mcu-ci -f Dockerfile.travis .
+    docker build --tag shift/mcu-base-ci -f Dockerfile.tests .

 To use the base container: